Juubes/sandwich-factory/README.md

 Clients can authenticate with the authentication API.
 The system handles session at the reverse-proxy.
 The microservices don't do their own authentication.

+The authentication is done on the proxy and the usernames passed on headers to backend.
+There's probably a more elegant solution to this.

 ## Ordering

 Clients can send orders to the Sandwich factory service trough the /order API route.
 The client gets an immediate response that the order has started processing.
 The client and the sandwich factory share a websocket so the client gets a push notification when the sandwich is ready.